danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-This gives you a unique references for every unique function.
+This gives you a unique references for each function, which you can use just like above.
+The rest works exactly the same.